 23.3.8.2.2.1.2 Cyclic shift for S1G modulated fields

-There are 2 sets of cyclic shift values defined in this subclause.
-The first set of cyclic shift values defined apply to the omnidirectional portion, or specifically the STF, LTF, SIG-A fields of the S1G_LONG preamble PPDU.
-These fields are treated as a single spatial stream to be mapped to one or more transmit antennas, at which point the cyclic shifts are applied.
+This section describes the set of cyclic shift values (defined per-antenna) to be applied to the omnidirectional portion of the S1G_LONG preamble, namely the STF, LTF, and SIG-A fields.
+The STF, LTF, and SIG-A fields always start as single-stream during generation but are replicated up to NTX.
+These fields are mapped to the transmit antennas, at which point the cyclic shifts are applied.
 The cyclic shift values are defined in Table 23-12 (Per antenna cyclic shift values of S1G_LONG preamble PPDU), which specifies the per-antenna cyclic shift value for antenna of the NTX total transmit antennas.

-The second set of cyclic shift values defined apply to the beam changeable portion, or specifically the D-STF, D-LTF, SIG-B and Data fields of the S1G_LONG preamble PPDU.
-In a transmission, these fields are mapped to the transmitted space-time-streams, , at which point the cyclic shifts are applied per space-time stream.
-The cyclic shift values are defined in Table 23-13 (Per space-time-stream cyclic shift values of S1G_LONG preamble PPDU), which specifies the per-stream cyclic shift value for space-time stream n out of total space-time streams.
-Throughout the S1G_LONG preamble, cyclic shifts are applied to prevent beamforming when similar signals are transmitted in different space-time streams.

-When the S1G_LONG preamble PPDU is used for a MU transmission, the cyclic shifts are applied sequentially, first per user and then per space-time stream up to the total number of users and space-time streams as follows: the cyclic shift of the space-time stream number m for user u is given by , of the row corresponding to in Table 23-13 (Per space-time-stream cyclic shift values of S1G_LONG preamble PPDU).
-In this case, the index n takes into account the cyclic shifts already applied to space-time streams of prior users (M u ), and the space-time stream index (m) of the current user u in the sequence.

-M u is given by Table 23-6 (Frequently used parameters)

 Instruction to Editor: Modify text 23.3.8.2.2.2.2 (Cyclic shift for S1G modulated fields) of TGah_D6.0

 23.3.8.2.2.2.2 Cyclic shift for S1G modulated fields

-Same as 23.3.8.2.1.1 (Cyclic shift for S1G modulated fields).
+This section describes the set of cyclic shift values (defined per-space-time-stream) to be applied to the beamchangeable portion of the S1G_LONG preamble, namely the D-STF, D-LTF, and SIG-B fields.
+In a transmission, these fields start as single stream and are replicated up to NSTS,total space-time-streams at which point the cyclic shifts are applied.
+The cyclic shift values are defined in Table 23-13 (Per space-time-stream cyclic shift values of S1G_LONG preamble PPDU), which specifies the per-stream cyclic shift value TCS(n) for space-time stream n out of NSTS,total total space-time streams.

+When the S1G_LONG preamble PPDU is used for a MU transmission, the cyclic shifts of the beamchangeable portion are applied sequentially, first per user and then per space-time stream up to the total number of users and space-time streams NSTS,total as follows: the cyclic shift of the space-time stream number m for user u is given by TCS(Mu+m), of the row corresponding to NSTS,total in Table 23-13 (Per space-time-stream cyclic shift values of S1G_LONG preamble PPDU).
+In this case, the index n takes into account the cyclic shifts already applied to space-time streams of prior users (Mu), and the space-time stream index (m) of the current user u in the sequence.

+Mu is given by Table 23-6 (Frequently used parameters)

 Changes for CID 9053, 9054

 Instruction to Editor: Modify text on Page 485 Line 60 in Section 23.3.16.1 of TGah_D6.0

 NOTE 3—For rules regarding TX center frequency leakage levels see 23.3.16.4.2 (Transmitter center frequency leakage).
 Transmit modulation accuracy specifications are described in 23.3.16.4.2 (Transmitter center frequency leakage) and 23.3.16.4.3 (Transmitter constellation error).
 The test method is described in 23.3.16.4.4 (Transmitter modulation accuracy (EVM) test).
-The spectral mask requirements in this subclause do not apply to the RF LO.
+The spectral mask requirements in this subclause do not apply to the RF LO leakage.

 Instruction to Editor: Modify text on Page 492 Line 50 in Section 23.3.16.4.2 of TGah_D6.0

 23.3.16.4.2 Transmitter center frequency leakage

-TX LO leakage shall meet the following requirements for all formats and bandwidths:
+TX LO leakage is a consequence of the RF local oscillator (LO) and is the DC power emitted at its tuned center frequency and shall meet the following requirements for all formats and bandwidths: